amplia-iiot/oda-docs/content/layers/datastreams/modbus.md

 #### Configuration

-To configure I2C Datastream module, a file named _es.amplia.oda.datastreams.modbus.cfg_ must be created with the next parameters for each input channel that you want to register:
+To configure ModBus Datastream module, a file named _es.amplia.oda.datastreams.modbus.cfg_ must be created with the next parameters for each input channel that you want to register:

 * __datastreamId__: _Required parameter_.
 The identifier name of the datastream.
 * __deviceId__: _Required parameter_.
 The device identifier name that contents the datastream.
+It also indicates the data needed to connect with device (defined in modbus hardware configuration file).
 * __datastreamType__: _Required parameter_.
 Name of the Java class that is the datastream.
 Allowed classes are: _Boolean, Byte[], Integer, Long, Short, Float, Double._
 * __slaveAddress__: _null if not present_.
 Direction of the device in modbus.